-Emergency shelters must be accessible for people with disabilities and allow service animals under the Americans with Disabilities Act.
+By law, emergency shelters are required to be accessible for people with disabilities and allow service animals (Americans with Disabilities Act).
+Some shelters may be considered residences under certain circumstances and will allow emotional support animals.

-Also, some shelters may be considered residences under certain circumstances and will allow emotional support animals.
 Check with the shelter you plan to go to and verify if they consider themselves a residence and fall under the Fair Housing Amendments Act.